Hawkman (Katar Hol)

 Hawkman (Katar Hol) is a DC Comics superhero.
 He is the Silver Age, Bronze Age and New 52 Hawkman.
 Created by Gardner Fox and Joe Kubert, he first appeared in The Brave and the Bold #34 (February–March 1961).
-There are two versions of Katar Hol, the Silver Age/Pre-Crisis version and the post-Hawkworld/Post-Crisis version.
+There are two versions of Katar Hol, the Silver Age/pre-Crisis version and the post-Hawkworld/post-Crisis version.

 Publication history

 The Silver Age Hawkman (Katar Hol) was first introduced in The Brave and the Bold #34 by artist Joe Kubert and writer Gardner Fox.
 At this time DC had already rebooted many of its characters such as the Flash and Green Lantern.
 Hawkman's first appearance sold well and spawned five more tryout issues in The Brave and the Bold.
 During these issues, he teamed up with his wife, Hawkgirl, to battle foes on earth as well as on his home planet Thanagar.

 After Hawkman had concluded his appearances in The Brave and the Bold, he starred in a side strip within Mystery in Space.
 He appeared in four issues of this series, and teamed up with Adam Strange in some of these adventures.

 In 1964, Hawkman was given a bi-monthly solo title.
 Murphy Anderson took over the art for this series with Gardner Fox continuing as writer.
-Hawkman occasionally teamed up with The Atom and Adam Strange in his title.
+Hawkman occasionally teamed up with Atom and Strange in his title.
 Together, Hawkman and Hawkgirl battled such enemies as the Matter Master, the Shadow Thief and Lion-Mane.
 Hawkman's comic book continued for less than five years before it was canceled at issue #27.

 After declining sales forced the cancellation of his solo magazine, Hawkman teamed up with the Atom and starred in The Atom and Hawkman for seven issues.
 This series was canceled as well.

 During the 1970s and early 1980s, Hawkman continued to appear as a member of the Justice League of America, which he had joined back in 1964.
 He also made regular appearances in World's Finest Comics and Detective Comics, along with a three-issue story in the pages of Showcase.
 It was not until the mid-1980s when Hawkman received his own title again.
 In 1986, DC published a four-part miniseries called, The Shadow War of Hawkman.
 Due to the decent sales of this series, Hawkman received another monthly solo series.
 It lasted seventeen issues and one Special before it, too, was cancelled.